andrewhao/dddrail-talk/README.md

     this wrong?
   - Hmm, now Payment can refer to either a trip or an Eats order.
     Either may be nil.

+### Meanwhile, Delorean grew.

+  - What was once now one team is now three teams: trips, eats, and e-commerce. and mobile.

+### Some hiccups happened...

+  - TripRouterService is flooding the DB with queries and generating high load on server nodes.
+  - Payments team introduces regression in Trip while refactoring some ServiceTier prices.
+  - Eats team deploys new data migrations to MenuItems, but forget to recalculate them with new InflationAdjustments
+  - Mobile API developers request a new mobile login flow, but which team should implement it?
+  - Somebody tries to implement Order by making it polymorphic STI... uh oh.

+### And the business kept wanting to do new things.

+  - Outsourced dev shop is rebuilding the marketing home page and needs a pricing API.
+  - CEO asks: what if we also added "Airbnb for time travel - host travelers from other decades"?
+Let's launch that in 6 months!

+### Hold up!

+  - Developers are frustrated
+  - Can't find new

+### What did the team do?

+They pulled out a copy of "Implementing Domain-Driven Design" by Vaughan Vernon and followed it closely.

+### Principle 1: Ubiquitous Language

+### Bounded Contexts and Subdomains

+Two important concepts about